P-p-H-d/mlib/README.md

 Return a pointer to a new allocated non-initialized object of type 'type'.
 In case of allocation error, it returns NULL.
-The default used function is the 'malloc' function of the libc.
+The default used function is the 'malloc' function of the LIBC.

 ##### void M\_MEMORY\_DEL (type *ptr)